ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 By prop. \ref{ClosedProjectionCharacterizationOfCompactness},
-the first map here is closed since $(X_{n+1}, \tau_{n+1})$ is compact by the assumption of the proposition, and similarly the second is closed by induction assumtion.
+the first map here is closed since $(X_{n+1}, \tau_{n+1})$ is compact by the assumption of the proposition, and similarly the second is closed by induction assumption.
 Hence the composite is a closed map.

 =--